 When I picked up my rental car in Iceland, I did end up spending a bit more money on insurance than I had anticipated.
 Why?
 Because, I decided to play it safe and purchase the full coverage insurance the agency offered.

-The reason is Iceland is a very windy country.
+Iceland is a very windy country.
 The insurance on basic policies don’t include damage due to blowing sand and ash.
 Yes, that’s a thing.
 Broken headlights, broken windshields, damage to the undercarriage and tire damage aren’t covered either.

 Unsure of what exactly my credit card would cover in case of an incident, I ended up purchasing a policy that included everything except the doors being blown off by the wind.
 And it was explained to me that no one covers that – ever.
 Also, not that I was planning on doing anything stupid, but my piece of mind and not having to worry about any of these things happening, was more important that my wallet.